themurtazanazir/themurtazanazir.github.io/docs/neural_networks/convolutional_neural_networks/convolutions.md

 $$c[i] = \sum_{j=0}^{n_k-1}a[i+j]b[j] \tag{13}$$

-for a kernel that runs from sample number $$0$$ to $$n_k-1$$.
+for a kernel that runs from sample number $0$ to $n_k-1$.

 Correlation, unlike convolution, is not commutative.
 The order matters.
 We cannot interchange the signals and expect the same cross-correlation.
-The second signal, which is moved along the first signal is called a target signal, $$t[n]$$.
+The second signal, which is moved along the first signal is called a target signal, $t[n]$.
 It is called so because correlation is a technique of _pattern recognition_.
 The amplitude of the output signal at any point is a measure of how much the input signal resembles the target signal at that point.

 It means a peak in the cross-correlation will mean a high resemblance, while a negative peak means the opposite.